Spring Independent School District: Academic performance

 In the 2011-2012 school year the passing rates for the 10th grade Texas Assessment of Knowledge and Skills (TAKS) tests for Spring ISD were as follows: 92% for social studies, 90% in English, 65% in Science, and 62% in mathematics; the English and social studies percentages were similar to the state averages while the other two were about 10 points below the state averages.
 The 11th graders that year scored above the state averages in all categories.

-Spring ISD Department
+Spring ISD Police Department

-The Spring Independent School District Police Department opened in 1991.
-Its current command facility opened in 2003.
+The Spring ISD Police Department, established in 1991, moved to its current location at 420 Lockhaven Dr., Houston, TX 77073 in 2018.
+The police department was previously located at 210 North Forest Blvd and 15330 Kuykendahl Road.

+Spring ISD police officers work for the district that commissions them.
+Under the Education Code of the State of Texas, school district police officers are supervised by the Chief of Police of the school district.
+This matter falls under 37.081 of the Texas Education Code.
+The Chief of Police answers to the Superintendent or his/her designee.